-- monitoring the quality of repairs, maintenance, and work done on vacated homes - estate services like communal cleaning, window-cleaning and grass-cutting - local projects that improved facilities and environments on estates - selecting and overseeing contractors who do programmes of maintenance work on council homes
+- estate services like communal cleaning, window-cleaning and grass-cutting - local projects that improved facilities and environments on estates - selecting and overseeing contractors who do programmes of maintenance work on council homes

 Whether a service is delivered by the Council or by its contractors, resident representatives monitor how well each service is performing.
 They also review complaints about services, to see how the Council has responded with improvements.